What is 3PL? Everything You Need to Know About Third-Party Logistics

 How is GoBolt different from other 3PLs?

-GoBolt is a technology company building the first sustainable and vertically integrated supply chain network.
+GoBolt is a technology company building the largest sustainable supply chain network.
 GoBolt partners with brands to deliver a complete end-to-end shopper experience.

-By operating as an extension of a brand, GoBolt provides a simplified, customer-centric approach to fulfillment, last mile delivery, and reverse logistics.
+By operating as an extension of a brand, GoBolt provides a simplified approach to supply chain and logistics in Canada and the US, with services including fulfillment, last mile delivery, and reverse logistics.

 What does this all really mean?
 Here are a few things that set GoBolt apart from other 3PLs.

 Having a single logistics partner allows brands to respond to their shoppers faster.
-GoBolt’s proprietary technology, combined with a fully owned and operated transportation fleet, and network of warehouses, allows you to scale your operations as needed.
+GoBolt’s innovative technology, a network of fulfillment center warehouses, and last mile services allows brands to scale operations as needed.

 GoBolt’s in-house engineering team has built a suite of proprietary apps to help brands reduce support costs, and gain visibility for you and your shoppers.